 Training my garden to survive on little water

-More than 30 years ago, I trained my garden to be happy with a hand water ration every second week.
+Over 30 years ago, I trained my garden to be happy with a hand water ration every second week.
 My flower pots get watered once a week.
-As plants have a certain type of intelligence they go deeper with their roots and survive very well.
+As plants have a certain type of intelligence, they go deeper with their roots and survive very well.
 It takes a 7-hour day to water the forest of trees I have cultivated and then 1 more hour for the patio.

 Spain has one of the cheapest water bills

 Spain has around 1300 water reservoirs spread over the country, and the water bill presented to its citizens is one of the lowest in Europe.
 Around 85% of the available water is used for agriculture and livestock.